-19IITP55: Practical - VII: Python Programming Lab
+Semester 19IINFP55: Practical - VII: Python Programming Lab L Т Р С V 0 0 4 2

-- LO1.
-To understand the programming basics in Python Programming - LO2.
-To understand the object-oriented program design and development in Python Programming - LO3.
-To understand and be able to use the basic programming principles such as data types, variable, conditionals, loops, array, recursion and function calls. - LO4.
-To learn how to use basic mathematical problems are evaluated and be able to manipulate text files and file operations. - LO5.
-To understand the process and will acquire skills necessary to effectively attempt a programming problem and implement it with a specific programming language Python.
+LO1 To understandthe programming basics in Python Programming LO2 To understand the object-oriented program design and development in Python Programming LO3 To understand and be able to use the basic programming principles such as data types, variable, conditionals, loops, array, recursion and function calls.
+LO4 To understand file handling in Python.
+LO5 To learn the Databases operations in Python use list as stack use list as queue tuple, sequence